What should I do if I have a serious illness or injury and need to see a doctor right away?

 Can I get my allergy shots at the Student Health Center?

 The Student Health Center will administer allergy shots on the instructions of outside physicians.
 Students should bring or send their allergy serum and instruction sheets to the Student Health Center.
 At the time of the first visit the nurse will review the procedures we follow when giving allergy shots.
-To learn more about allergic disease and get some tips to control allergies and asthma in college, go to the Web site of the American Academy of Allergy, Asthma and Immunology.
+To learn more about allergic disease and get some tips to control allergies and asthma in college, visit the website of the American Academy of Allergy, Asthma and Immunology.

 Does the Health Center give flu shots?